tokuhirom/yoki/README.md

 ## Methods

-Every testing is starts with `me.geso.yoki.Yoki.expect` static method.
+Every testing is starts with `expectBlock` static method.

 ### Object